Towards interpretable AI with quantum annealing feature selection: Results

 \subsection{Quantum annealing feature map selection algorithm}

-As mentioned in the introduction, we propose a XAI method that identifies the relevant FMs needed to classify a given image.
+We propose a XAI method that identifies the relevant FMs needed to classify a given image.
 To do so, we encode the optimization problem of finding this set into a QUBO problem and solve it with QA.
 The overview of our algorithm, as shown in Fig.~\ref{fig:MainFigure}, is the following: we take the FMs produced from the last convolutional block and select those whose gradient positively contributes to the model's output (importance measure).
 We then generate an Ising-type Hamiltonian using the absolute value of the cosine similarity between the FMs and the importance of each FM.
 The QA evolves the corresponding Hamiltonian to find the ground state containing the superposition of the FMs relevant for the image.
-By repeating this process for the whole image dataset, we extract a class correlation map that allows us to interpret which classes share common FMs.
+By repeating this process for the whole image dataset, we extract a class-class correlation map that allows us to interpret which classes share common FMs.
 In other words, we disentangle the FMs from the CNN to obtain only those relevant to identify the image class.

-Formally, a CNN is a parametric function composed of convolutional operators that map an image $\mathbf{x}\in \mathbb{R}^{H\times W\times C}$, where $H$ and $W$ are the height and width of the image (e.g. the number of pixels that it contains), and $C$ is the channel (e.g. $C=3$ for RGB), to hierarchical FMs, followed by a dense classifier operating on the learned representations.
+Formally, a CNN is a parametric function composed of convolutional operators that map an image $\mathbf{x}\in \mathbb{R}^{H\times W\times C}$, where $H$ and $W$ are the height and width of the image (e.g. the number of pixels that it contains), and $C$ is the number of channels (e.g. $C=3$ for RGB), to hierarchical FMs, followed by a dense classifier operating on the learned representations.
 Each convolutional layer takes as input the FMs produced by the previous layer and applies learnable filters to extract higher-level features; the spatial dimensionality is reduced through sequences of striding or pooling operations.
-In a ResNet architecture, each convolutional layer produces a fixed number of FMs determined by the number of trainable filters.
-While the number and dimensions of these FMs are the same for all inputs, the activation values within them differ for each image because they depend on the specific patterns present in the input.
-Therefore, after training the CNN on a given dataset, each input image produces a set of FMs whose activation values depend on the patterns present in that image.
-While images belonging to the same class often generate similar activation patterns, the learned filters themselves are not explicitly labeled, and it is generally not straightforward to interpret what specific semantic feature each filter represents.